JanNordskog/Greenhouse-2023/README.md

 # Purpose of the Greenhouse Application

 ## Monitoring and Control
 The application allows for real-time monitoring and control of various actuators and sensors within the greenhouse.
-Actuators might include systems for adjusting temperature, humidity, light, and water supply, while sensors could measure these environmental conditions.
+Actuators include systems for adjusting temperature, humidity, light, and water supply, while sensors measure these environmental conditions.

 ## Data Handling and Communication
-It involves a communication channel (likely a network or internet connection) for transmitting sensor data from the greenhouse to the control system and sending commands back to the greenhouse actuators.
+It involves a communication channel for transmitting sensor data from the greenhouse to the control system and sending commands back to the greenhouse actuators.

 ## Event Notification
 The system notifies users of changes in the greenhouse environment, such as when new sensor data is received or when an actuator's state changes.
 This is crucial for timely interventions to maintain optimal conditions.